 |Church of Our Lord Jesus Christ of the Apostolic Faith||500,000|

 When did Oneness Pentecostalism originate?
-In general, modern “Pentecostal” denominations and organizations trace their roots to the Asuza Street Revival in Los Angeles, California, in 1906.
-Though the majority of leaders and participants in the revival believed in the Trinity, small factions separated from the primary movement because they didn’t.
+Modern “Pentecostal” denominations and organizations trace their roots to the Asuza Street Revival in Los Angeles, California, in 1906.
+Though most leaders and participants in the revival believed in the Trinity, small factions separated from the primary movement because they didn’t.

 Oneness Pentecostal theology, and the denominations and churches that embrace it, believe that a single being manifested first as the Father, second as the Son, and third as the Holy Spirit.
-Adherents reject the Trinity because they aren’t persuaded that the Bible teaches the doctrine.
+Adherents reject the Trinity because they don’t believe that the Bible teaches the doctrine.

-How are Oneness beliefs about God different than Orthodox Christian beliefs about him?
+How are Oneness’ beliefs about God different than Orthodox Christian beliefs about him?
 Orthodox Christianity teaches that there is one God comprised of three eternal, separate, and unique persons: the Father, Son, and Holy Spirit.
-In essence, God is three and one.
+So, in essence, God is three and one.

 To support this belief, they emphasize passages like the baptism of Jesus in which the Father spoke to the Son and the Spirit descended upon the Son, plainly revealing three separate persons.

 How do Oneness denominations and churches describe their beliefs about God?
-The doctrine of God in Oneness theology is carefully articulated to reflect that the Father, Son, and Holy Spirit are different manifestations of the same person.
+The doctrine of God in Oneness theology reflects that the Father, Son, and Holy Spirit are different manifestations of the same person.
 For example, the UPCI doctrinal statement reads: